Peace Fleece is more than a yarn company. Is it possible to fall for a skein of yarn?

 Anyone looking for an infusion of beauty, texture, quality and color (natural hues too), feast your eyes on their new catalog and web site.
 There’s yarn (so country classic it makes me want to roll around in it); roving, handmade drop spindles – and stories.
 Don’t miss a gallery of felted horses and farm animals by Luba or the sturdy wooden puzzles and toys from Russia.

-A wooden puzzle from Russia - part of the international trade started by the founders of Peace Fleece in Maine.
 Note: On Etsy there’s a flock of fans who describe “wonderful wool yarn that is versatile and economical” – and they welcome new members.
 Retail shops to peruse the yarn may be found at this listings link.
 Look for more about how this yarn works up as we knit through a storm – plus a finished object, after blocking.